network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 Finally, it is important to note that queueing only happens behind a slow "bottleneck" link in the network, and only occurs when sufficient traffic is present.
-The measurement process must ensure that buffers are actually full for a sustained period, and only then make repeated latency measurements in this particular state.
+The RPM Test must ensure that buffers are actually full for a sustained period, and only then make repeated latency measurements in this particular state.

 # Goals

-The algorithm described here defines a measurement that serves as a good representation of the user experience.
+The algorithm described here defines an RPM Test that serves as a good proxy for user experience.
 This means:

 1. Today's Internet traffic primarily uses HTTP/2 over TLS.
-   Thus, the measurement should use that protocol.
+   Thus, the algorithm should use that protocol.

    As a side note: other types of traffic are gaining in popularity (HTTP/3) and/or are already being used widely (RTP).